 Good Ol’ Satellite: We got a satellite antenna for $1.00 at Goodwill and use this to watch prime-time time-sensitive major networks.
 For example, The Bachelor.
 The Bachelor is pretty time sensitive – one glance at Facebook at 10:00 p.m. on a Monday can ruin the whole episode for you.
 Thankfully (and as many forget) it’s free to watch with an antenna!
 We also are a little (super fan level) obsessed with Survivor.
 We have a weekly lottery game with 3 other couples with rules and cash prizes and strategy…I’ll spare you – but we HAVE to watch Survivor as soon as it airs so we watch this through local programming as well.

 Hulu: This is how we watch all of our prime time favorites.
 Most are limited commercials or commercial free.
 The biggest cons are that Hulu does not carry CBS (#Survivorsuperfanprobs) and you have to watch everything a day later (or after midnight from the day it aired.)

 Netflix: This one doesn’t really count because I feel like even if you have cable you still pay for Netflix or have access to a login.
 Our current binge watch is Friday Night Lights – I know, super late to the party on this one.
 Our (actually just mine) other favorites are Homeland, House of Cards, Master of None, Santa Clarita Diet, and Parenthood.

 Amazon Prime: This one also depends if you are currently paying for it or not.
 If you are not, the savings make it so Prime is super affordable.
 We use Amazon Prime to watch some shows (Jane the Virgin- obsessed) and rent (or watch for free) movies.
-Movie rentals on Amazon Prime are like $3 and they have pretty much everything!
+Movie rentals on Amazon Prime are around $3 and they have pretty much everything!